Dialpad LogoDialpad Logo Icon

 5. Take detailed notes

-Tracking your customer service efforts and metrics like CES and FCR rate can be difficult if you’re doing everything manually—tracking tickets, notes, and call history can get jumbled and lost, so it’s best to have a tool or contact center software that keeps all the information organized and in one place.
+Tracking your customer service efforts and metrics like CES and FCR rate can be difficult, though, if you’re doing everything manually—tracking tickets, notes, and call history can get jumbled and lost.
+So, it’s best to have a tool or contact center software that keeps all the information organized and in one place.

 For one, it’s essential that agents are able to easily keep track of calls that were resolved in the first interaction, and calls that required a follow-up or callback.